darrenk-git/contactlistscript/README.md

 Most likely is the 'if' condition looking for "Name" and "Email" as well as the list slice lines for each (i.e. like '[8:-1]').
 The first number in the list slice is the characters you want to count over before starting to add the data (like 'Name - " incl spaces).
 The second number in the list slice is '-1', I used this to remove a newline character (i.e. '\n') from the data I was working with.

+####Possible future tweaks

+The addition of line or two to remove duplicate entries.
+The addition of more robust and capable handling of data.
+A simple user interface to allow more general use of the script.